Chapter 22:

 “I’m thanking you; is it that surprising?”
 She asked genuinely.

-Yes!
-Yes it was!
-Why was she thanking me?
-I was essentially telling her that the whole point of the church is to tell people that they’re broken and need fixing!
-Why would she like me saying that?!
+Why had she thanked me?
+I had told her that the goal of the church was to tell people that they were broken and needed fixing; why would she like me saying that?!

 “E-er, well, um… you’re welcome, I suppose.”
 I muttered.
 “Doesn’t what I said… bother you?”